1837 Professional Learning Community Resource Specialist

 5. Assists in the evaluation of schools in the Missouri Professional Learning Communities Project by collecting and analyzing performance data.

-5. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as required by the Director, SWRPDC.
+7. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as required.

-The Professional Learning Community Resource Specialist is supervised by the Professional Learning Community Project Coordinator and the SWRPDC Director.
+The Professional Learning Community Resource Specialist is supervised by the faculty member serving in the role of Coordinator of the SWRPDC.

 JOB FAMILY 4

 Factor 1: Professional Knowledge, Skill, and Technical Mastery